MSCA-DN-Digital-Finance/WP3_eXplainable_and_Fair_AI/IRP1/Code/rl_project_group_6/readme.md

 | `calculate_evaluation_metrics.ipynb` | Computes the average allocation error and the difference (ΔV) between the agent's final portfolio value and the optimal portfolio value across multiple runs |
 | `Data/`            | Synthetic price CSVs + PNG previews for each trend         |
 | `Results/`         | CSV logs and PNG plots produced by each run                |
- CSV logs and PNG plots produced by each run        |

 ---